Indicator

 Wage inequities grow wider for immigrants depending on their immigration status.
 Across the state, in 2021, the median hourly wage for naturalized immigrants was $28, compared to $24 for lawful residents, and $16 for undocumented immigrants.

-California relies on its care sector to address the needs of its growing aging population.
-Immigrants as well as Black and Latina women, make up a large proportion of California’s care sector—about 47% of direct care workers are immigrants.
+California relies on its care sector, most of whom are women of color, to address the needs of its growing aging population.
+Immigrants make up a large proportion of California’s care sector—about 47% of direct care workers are immigrants.
 In 2023, care workers earned median hourly wages well below the statewide $25 average.
 These hourly wages ranged from $15.60 for home health and personal care aides to $20.10 for certified nurse assistants.

 A 2023 report by the Gender Equity Policy Institute found that in 2021, undocumented women in California were paid 58 cents for every dollar paid to all men, 44 cents for every dollar paid to white men, and 87 cents for every dollar paid to undocumented men.
 Nationally, undocumented women face higher rates of poverty as compared to all women (about 21% and 14%, respectively) and are more likely to lack health insurance as compared to all women (49% and nearly 8%, respectively).
 However, undocumented women in California are less likely to experience poverty and more likely to have health insurance compared to those in other states, indicating the importance of state policy in improving economic security.